‘Tis not the balm, the scepter, and the ball,

 Whose hours the peasant best advantages.

 This soliloquy by Henry is extremely important to the play because it gives us our only glimpse into Henry’s psyche that is not compromised by his need to appear kingly in front of others.
-Sitting alone in his camp, disguised as a commoner, Henry reveals the crushing responsibilities he feels on his shoulders, with every man of England laying his soul, debts, wives, children, and sin on the king’s head.
-Henry describes the lonely isolation of power, which is combined with the need to be eternally vigilant (“What infinite heartsease / Must kings neglect that private men enjoy?”
-[IV.i.218219]).
-The only consolation Henry can see in being king lies in pomp and “ceremony”—Henry’s word for the opulent show of royalty, with its rich clothes, parades, traditions, and self-aggrandizement.
+Sitting alone in his camp, disguised as a commoner, Henry reflects on the crushing responsibility that weigh on his shoulders.
+Henry describes the lonely isolation of power, which is combined with the need to be eternally vigilant.
+Earlier in this same speech he asked: “What infinite heart’s ease / Must kings neglect that private men enjoy?”
+(4.1.244–45).
+The only consolation Henry can see in being king lies in pomp and “ceremony,” Henry’s word for the opulent show of royalty, with its rich clothes, parades, traditions, and self-aggrandizement.
 To Henry, ceremony is essentially empty, no more than a “tide of pomp” beating on a shore.
-Henry says that he would trade all that ceremony for the peaceful sleep of the slave, who has no greater concerns in his head than his stomach and who has no idea “[w]hat watch the King keeps to maintain the peace.”
+Henry says that he would trade all that ceremony for the peaceful sleep of the slave, who concerns himself only with filling his stomach and who has no idea “[w]hat watch the King keeps to maintain the peace.”

 Henry’s speech is somewhat self-pitying; after all, it is doubtful that a slave would find his life as easy as Henry seems to think.
 But Henry’s willingness to envy a slave at all is rare for a monarch.
-Most kings are completely devoted to maintaining, solidifying, and increasing their power; for a king to abandon all his power would represent a complete failure of his intentions and desires.
-Even other kings who are conscious of the weight of responsibility they carry would shy away from such a statement.
-Henry V’s father, Henry IV, for instance, complains at length in 2 Henry IV about the pressures besetting “the head that wears a crown,” but it never occurs to him that his lot is less desirable than that of a slave (2 Henry IV, III.i.31).
+Most of the kings depicted on Shakespeare’s stage are completely devoted to maintaining, solidifying, and increasing their power.
+For a king to abandon all his power would represent a complete renunciation of a duty and right that, in Henry’s own time, was still considered to be conferred by God.
+Even other kings who are conscious of the weight of responsibility they carry would shy away from making such a statement.
+For instance, Henry’s father, Henry IV, complains at length in Henry IV, Part 2 about the pressures that burden “the head that wears a crown” (3.1.31), but it never occurs to him that his lot is less desirable than that of a slave.